Marcets423/ImAnim/docs/README.md

 That's it.
 No build system changes, no external dependencies.

-See [simple_examples/](simple_examples/) for complete, buildable examples using GLFW, SDL2, or Win32.
+See [examples/](examples/) for complete, buildable examples using GLFW, SDL2, Win32, or ImPlatform.

 ## Documentation